We are committed to the health and safety of our staff and our customers, while continuing to provide our important housing services.

 If you have an existing appointment with Housing SA, please phone us on 131 299 ☏ to find an alternative arrangement to a face-to-face meeting.
 We acknowledge that the current circumstances are inconvenient and frustrating, and thank you for cooperating and working with us during this difficult time.

-To promote social distancing as much as possible, we have introduced some other changes to the way we do business:
+In response to COVID-19, we have had to introduce some other changes to the way we do business:

 - Housing SA home visits are being reduced and stopped wherever possible, and we are doing as much as we can via telephone